Mayank0875/DSA-Problem/P34/problem26/problem.md

 ## Title

-Matrix Median
+Table Multiplication

 ## Slug

-matrix-median
+table-multiplication

+## Difficulty

+Medium

 ## Description

-In an n * n multiplication table, each element at (i, j) is i * j (with both i and j starting from 1).
-When all these n² numbers are sorted in non-decreasing order, find the value at the middle position.
-Assume n is odd.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
+It is assumed that n is odd.

-For example, for n=3, the multiplication table is:
+For example, the 3 * 3 multiplication table is as follows:
-[[1,2,3],[2,4,6],[3,6,9]]
-The sorted list is [1,2,2,3,3,4,6,6,9].
-The median is the 5th element (since there are 9 elements), which is 3.
+    [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples